 Industrial Applications of Industrial Bellows

-One of the interesting applications of Bellows is used for the rotating display.
-Because of the low weight and rotation stiffness, while it remains flexible on their main axis, the bellows connected to their ends with waves that are not well aligned or linear, radial, or the angle change can be used as coupling or rotation indicator.
+One of the exciting applications of bellows is for the rotating display.
+Because of the low weight and rotation stiffness, while it remains flexible on their central axis, the bellows connected to their ends with waves that are not well aligned or linear, radial, or the angle change can be used as coupling or rotation indicator.

-Industrial metal bellows are also used for hydraulic applications: positive displacement pumps, valve seals, and volume and fluid compensation electrical applications.
-Industrial metal bellows prevent leakage without these being necessary rings.
-If used as flexible, they offer pumps hermetic seals without friction loss of force, higher printing efficiency.
+Industrial metal bellows aid in hydraulic applications: positive displacement pumps, valve seals, and volume and fluid compensation electrical applications.
+Bellows expansion joints prevent leakage without these being necessary rings.

 Industrial Metal Bellows Accumulators In The Oil and Gas Industry

-Hydropneumatic accumulators with metal bellows as a separating element between the compressible gas cushion and the working fluid.
+Hydropneumatic accumulators with metal bellows are used to separate the compressible gas cushion and the working fluid.
 The separating element is designed as bellows or as metal bellows.

-Axial compensators are designed to absorb the axial expansion and compression movements.
+Axial compensators absorb the axial expansion and compression movements.
 The length of the extension in a neutral position is called free length.
-The longest life is achieved by using axial displacement in both directions as extension and compression.
-In a unilateral direction, we suggest installing the compensator under “bias.”
+To extend the life, use axial displacement in both directions as extension and compression.
+In a unilateral approach, we suggest installing the compensator under “bias.”
 The life of the compensators depends on the correct installation.

 Metal Bellows Expansion Joints

-Dannenbaum LLC supplies bellows joints and is recognized as a leader within the expansion joint industry.
+Dannenbaum LLC provides industrial equipment.
 Our company has engineering principles, stringent quality standards for all products, including metal bellows expansion joints.
-Our skilled staff focuses on stress for piping for metal bellows expansion joints.
+In addition, our skilled staff focuses on stress for piping for metal bellows expansion joints.

 What is a Metal Bellow Expansion Joint?